yuleung/FPPQ/README.md

-# (Updating)FPPQ: Implementation of NIPS2023: Unleashing the Full Potential of Product Quantization for Large-Scale Image Retrieval
+# (Updating)Implementation of NIPS2023: Unleashing the Full Potential of Product Quantization for Large-Scale Image Retrieval

 **CODE UPDATING    !!!!**